 Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

-The cargo trailer is a TNT brand DBL ‘A’ 6×12, White, 12″ extra height making it about 7 ft high on the inside.
-The extra height is well worth it I think for a sense of space.
+The cargo trailer was a TNT brand DBL ‘A’ 6×12, White, 12″ extra height making it about 7 ft high on the inside.

 I recommend all of the products here, some products have affiliate programs and some do not.
 Upon purchase, I earn a small commission through affiliate links at no extra cost to you.